althonos/pyrodigal/docs/publications.rst

 Pyrodigal has been published in the `Journal of Open-Source Science <https://joss.theoj.org>`_.
 JOSS is a community-run journal and relies upon volunteer effort.
-If you'd like to support us please consider doing either one (or both) of the the following:
+If you'd like to support JOSS please consider doing either one (or both) of the the following:

 - Volunteering to review for JOSS sometime in the future.
 You can add your name to the reviewer list here: https://joss.theoj.org/reviewer-signup.html.
 - Making a small donation to support running costs here: https://numfocus.org/donate-to-joss.